 Medical oddities, considered weird and exotic, became staple attractions at fairs and cabinets of curiosity very early on.
 In many cases, human beings were exhibited in circuses as “freaks,” exploited and abused.
-Join Alberto Manguel and Susan Swan, author of The Biggest Modern Woman of the World about the famous Nova Scotia giantess in addition to other novels, for a discussion of the scandalous phenomenon of the “human zoos” popular in the eighteenth, nineteenth and well into the twentieth centuries, with examples from the Osler Library of the History of Medicine and the Maude Abbott Medical Museum will be highlighted.
+Join Alberto Manguel and Susan Swan, author of The Biggest Modern Woman of the World (about the famous Nova Scotia giantess), in addition to other novels, for a discussion of the scandalous phenomenon of the “human zoos” popular in the eighteenth, nineteenth and well into the twentieth centuries.
+Related items from the Osler Library of the History of Medicine and the Maude Abbott Medical Museum will be highlighted.

 Doors open for a light reception at 5 PM.